-The content layer splits the document space into chunks called buckets, documents are hence mapped to buckets.
+The content layer splits the document space into chunks called buckets, and algorithmically maps documents to buckets by their id.
 The cluster automatically splits and joins buckets to maintain a uniform distribution across all nodes and to keep bucket sizes within configurable limits.

 Distribution happens in several layers.